srcshelton/gentoo-ebuilds/sys-kernel/cix-sources/files/ACPI_TABLE_UPGRADE.md

 | O6, O6N | firmware `1.2`, `dsdt only` | `PPTT.aml` | `shared/1.2/pptt/PPTT.asl` | CPU/cache topology | Replaces PPTT with a conservative cache topology model: `32 KiB` L1I + `32 KiB` L1D for A520 cores, `64 KiB` L1I + `64 KiB` L1D plus private `512 KiB` L2 for A720 cores, and a shared `12 MiB` system cache.
 The shared cache carries an explicit revision-3 Cache ID so Linux 6.18, 7.0, and 7.1 group CPUs that see it at the same architectural cache level instead of treating every CPU path as a separate cache instance.
 It does not renumber CPUs. |
 | O6, O6N | `dsdt only`, optional | `IORT.aml` | generated from `iort/IORT.dat` by `build_iort_upgrade.py` | IOMMU, SMMUv3, MSI domains | Generated only when `acpi-table-upgrade-dsdt` is enabled and at least one IORT USE flag is active. `acpi-table-upgrade-iort-httu` marks SMMUv3 nodes coherent and advertises hardware access/dirty table updates. `acpi-table-upgrade-iort-msi` adds or validates ITS mappings for the Sky1 PCIe and platform SMMUv3 nodes at `0x0b010000` and `0x0b1b0000`, marks their device-ID mapping valid, and avoids Linux falling back to wired IRQs for those SMMU nodes. |

+### PPTT evidence status

+[CIX PR #44][cix-pr-44] proposes a different revision-3 PPTT for another Sky1 board.
+It agrees with this payload on the broad CPU grouping, the private A720 L1 and 512 KiB L2 caches, and the shared 12 MiB system cache.
+It differs in two material ways:

+- it places CPU IDs 2 through 5 behind one shared 2 MiB L2 cache; and
+- it assigns an explicit Cache ID to every cache rather than only to the shared system cache.

+The current payload gives CPU IDs 2 through 5 private 32 KiB instruction and data caches whose next level is the 12 MiB system cache.
+The Sky1 device-tree source used by this package also links its four efficiency cores directly to that system cache and does not describe a 2 MiB shared L2.

+PR #44 therefore does not yet prove a correction to this payload.
+No PPTT change should be made until a board-independent architectural source, a cache-register capture with a proven sharing map, or authoritative CIX documentation establishes the proposed 2 MiB cache.
+The Orange Pi 6 Plus SSDT changes in the pull request are board-specific and are not candidates for direct use on Orion O6 or O6N.

 ## ebuild usage

 Build and install the SSDT-only profiles: